vrchat-community/UdonSharp/Tools/Docusaurus/docs/Random-Tips-&-Performance-pointers.md

+---
+comment: Move to worlds/udon.
+This page is not specific to UdonSharp, but it required modification to make it applicable to the Udon Graph.
+This page may also be a good fit for our upcoming community wiki.
+tags:
+  - move
+  - update
+---
 # Random Tips & Performance Pointers

 This page contains a list of things to keep in mind while using Udon with U#.